 • What is the true origin of the Whispering?
 Is it Primordial residual energy, ley line amplification, or something else entirely?

-• Are the wild magic surges from the G increasing in frequency, and could they eventually transform the forest’s ecology?
+• Are the wild magic surges from the Great-Rift increasing in frequency, and could they eventually transform the forest’s ecology?

 • What role did the forest play in the Cataclysm, and do the elves know more than they’ve revealed?